robrwo/perl-Dist-Zilla-Plugin-UsefulReadme/README.md

 This was written as a successor to [Pod::Readme](https://metacpan.org/pod/Pod%3A%3AReadme) that works better with [Pod::Weaver](https://metacpan.org/pod/Pod%3A%3AWeaver).

+# RECENT CHANGES

+Changes for version v0.1.1 (2025-08-01)

+- Enhancements
+    - Pod::Weaver::Section::Requirements will refer uses to the \`cpanfile\` or \`META.json/yml\` files for the full list of prerequisites.
+- Bug Fixes
+    - Fixed a bug with variable parameters in the after\_release method.
+    - Fixed the formatting of the date in the RECENT CHANGES section.
+- Documentation
+    - Added a sample of what the INSTALLATION section looks like.
+    - Fixed typos.

+See the `Changes` file for more details.

 # REQUIREMENTS

 This module lists the following modules as runtime dependencies: